seepiol/Rasp2Pc/README.md

 The library used for the encryption is [PyCryptoDome](https://github.com/Legrandin/pycryptodome)

 ## Configuration
+Make sure that all the dependencies are installed by typing `pip install -r requirements.txt`.
+On debian-based distros, install PyQt5 by typing in a terminal window `sudo apt install python3-pyqt5`.

 First of all, you need to make sure that the shortcuts file is correct for your pc's system and good for you (more [here](#default-shortcuts))
 You have to add the ip address of the PC on the rasp.conf configuration file.